 PDS is able to provide with a wetsuit, BCD, regulator, computer, tanks and weights for the weekend and please communicate your requirements on the booking form.
 Each diver must provide their own mask, snorkel, fins and boots (not available for hire).
 Underwater camera and torches are also available and are subject to availability.

-We will departing Brisbane (Woolloongabba) mid-afternoon on Friday and from here you will be driven in our company van to Forster, NSW.
-Upon arrival you will check in to our accommodation and get a good night sleep ready to dive with the sharks in the morning (2 dives) and on Sunday.
-On Monday, we will do 2 dives in the morning before heading back to Brisbane after lunch.
+We will departing Brisbane (Woolloongabba) mid-afternoon on Thursday and from here you will be driven in our company van to Forster, NSW.
+Upon arrival you will check in to our accommodation and get a good night sleep ready to dive with the sharks in the morning (2 dives), Saturday and on Sunday.
+On Monday, we will head back to Brisbane before lunch.
 An itinerary with timings will be sent to you closer to the date of the trip.

 PADI SPECIALITIES SUITABLE FOR THIS TRIP